MCAT Gen Chem 2

 Fluid movement caused by the hotter portions of a fluid rising and the cooler portions of a fluid sinking.

-- Analogous to current flow through a wire or H2O through a pipe
+Analogous to current flow through a wire or H

 Heat Capacity (definition)